deeiip/Agro-Data-Agility/README.md

 ## Bugs and Issues

-Have a bug or an issue with this template?
+Have a bug or an issue with this app?
 [Open a new issue](https://github.com/deeiip/Agro-Data-Agility/issues) here on GitHub .

 ## Creator